 The Joint Force must be ready and able to respond to numerous challenges across the full range of conflict including complex operations in peace and during war.
 This is not an easy task given the complexity of the projected operating environment.
 Partially because of this conceptual challenge, we are falling behind in our readiness for the future.
 As the Chairman of the Joint Chiefs of Staff, General Joseph Dunford, concluded “We’re already behind in adapting to the changed character of war today in so many ways.”
 The U.S. defense community faces global challengers, and must devote sufficient attention to the breadth of adversaries facing it.
 The first step is understanding the range of conflicts we may face and the relative risks of each.
 Some threats pose existential challenges, but these will be quite rare.
 Other adversaries can generate more frequent but less consequential risks.
 We need to be able to assess these risks and prioritize accordingly.

-Security Force Assistance Brigades would have been still born, and the resources for Special Operations Command would have been curtailed.
+If the defense strategy released by Secretary of Defense Mattis this past January was myopically oriented entirely on high-intensity and conventional warfighting, some clear force structure and budget shifts would be evident.
+For example, Security Force Assistance Brigades would have been still born, and the resources for Special Operations Command would have been curtailed.
 But, as clear evidence of the Department’s embrace of the full continuum of conflict, the opposite happened.
 The SFABs are being deployed and SOCOM received budget increases and its FY19 budget adds 1,700 military and civilian personnel .
 The NDS calls for the SOF community to take on more tasks beyond its current counter-terrorism tasks, and broaden its consideration of and application of Unconventional Warfare to major powers.
 This would not be happening if DoD thought it was walking away from irregular warfare or conflict short of conventional wars.
-To be clear, the strategy recognizes that e face an array of different threats and require a comprehensive suite of skills and competencies to address the full range, and the strategy matches goals to resources in accordance with clear priorities.
+To be clear, the strategy recognizes that we face an array of different threats and require a comprehensive suite of skills and competencies to address the full range, and the strategy matches goals to resources in accordance with clear priorities.
 We have some catching up to do in some key warfighting domains.